kTurek95/When_will_you_return_the_book_to_me/readme.md

 1. Make sure you have Python 3.x installed on your system.
 2. Clone this repository to your local machine.
 3. Install the required dependencies by running:
-- pip3 install python-dotenv
-- pip3 install load_dotenv
-- pip3 install sqlite3
+- pip install -r requirements.txt

 ## Usage